Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 There are several ways to find a home here.
 My suggestion is to join different Facebook groups like (in my case) Italian in Edinburgh, or any renting flats/house/rooms groups that you can find.
 Just type a few keywords in and click "join!"
 Once in, write your message and post it in every single group.
 That’s how I found my flat!

 Another way could be to browse rental apps like Spare Room or Gumtree.
-If you're a remote worker, selecting a platform that lists places with a dedicated workspace in Edinburgh might also be a good option.
+If you're a remote worker, selecting a platform that lists places with a dedicated workspace in Edinburgh might also be a smart option.

 The easiest and cheapest option is to move into a shared house, especially if it’s your first experience abroad on your own.
 You will not feel alone and you'll probably make new friends straight away with your flatmates.
 Plus, you'll have help and support from people who are already living in Edinburgh!
 It’s a choice that of course leads to lots of compromises, but it can be totally worth it.